AyeCode/invoicing/readme.txt

 * If VAT is enabled, you can now disable taxes on a per item basis - ADDED
 * If VAT is enabled, you can now disable taxes on a per invoice basis - ADDED
 * Inovice action buttons not working on the 2019 theme - FIXED
+* Ability to change the invoice date - ADDED

 = 1.0.18 =
 * Display customer notes on the invoice print page - ADDED